Spagettileg/now-tour/README.md

 * Social media link access to further promote Now-Tour and encourage both direct and indirect holiday bookings

 #### Next Stage Generation
+* Increase product density through expanding scope of products the ultimate holiday experience
+* Leverage footfall data to attract commercial online advertising, with resultant revenues used to maintain and grow website
+* Affiliate with holiday experience vendors to encourage exclusivity on new holiday experiences
+* Explore new social media channels to promote 'Now-Tour'

 ### Wireframes